|Conic Sections: Hyperbolas

 with a plane

-of the cone.
+in such a manner that both nappes are intersected.
 This effect can be seen in the following video

 and screen captures.
 Part I: Hyperbolas center at the origin.